 The symptoms of dystonia vary from mild to severe and can impact different parts of the body, depending on the type.
 Some types affect posture.

 The symptoms can be painful, and there may also be a tremor or other neurological symptoms.

 Specific early symptoms will depend on the type of dystonia.
-Common examples are:
+Common

 - foot cramps